waynodiablo/Oystercard/practice_project_week/presentation_guidelines.md

 * You'll have 8 minutes to present.
 You don't have to use all the time if you don't want to.

-* Practice your presentation so it flows smoothly and is within the time limit.
+* Try to practice your presentation at least once, but don't spend ages polishing it.
+The point of this week is the code and your collaborator processes!

 * Focus your presentation on the technical details of how your project works.
 Try to show the core technical accomplishment in your app.
 This might involve a diagram that explains the architecture, a flow diagram of information moving through the app, or a very quick code walkthrough of a crucial algorithm in your code.